mike99mac/nagios-doc/README.md

 </VirtualHost>
 ```

-- Enable the new web server:
+- Enable the new web server with the ``a2ensite`` command and restart Apache:

 ```
 sudo a2ensite nagios.conf